 We’ve met many families staying in hostels.
 Given enough family members you may even have the whole dorm room to yourselves and save in the process.

 Failing the above, to save on your stay as well as your daily budget, consider a longer stay.
-Most places, especially Airbnb, will give you a significant discount if you stay 2 weeks or longer.
+Most places, especially VRBO, will give you a significant discount if you stay 2 weeks or longer.

 Also, if you don’t have to cram all of the attractions in the limited time then you’ll have more time to make savings.
 Planning enough time for cooking, public transport, and off-peak attraction tickets is the way to make the most of your budget.